FarisDou/Building-Pipelines/README.md

 What is StreamSets Data Collector is a lightweight engine used to stream data in real time.
 It can be used to route and process data in your data streams.

-The purpose of this document is to show a general step by step process of how to setup StreamSets Data Collector and utilise it in Linux via Windows 10 without dual booting or VM software.
+The purpose of this document is to show a general step by step process of how to setup StreamSets Data Collector and utilise it in Linux via Windows 10 without dual booting.
+Originally, I planned to use Windows Subsetting Linux (WSL) through Visual Studios Code (VSC).
+This attempt worked but was time consuming to set up for notation.
+Perhaps, I will create a seperate repository demonstrating WSL through VSC.

 <h2>Environments and Technologies Used</h2>